irynahan/JavaScript/README.md

     pm.expect(resp.error).to.contain("Invalid value");
 })

-6) Wenn 'const resp' is defined as global variable and by running a request there is no query variable we receive an error and all tests are not done, weil there is no json in response.
-To receive status code test excecuted, we can du in this way:
+6) When 'const resp' is defined as global variable and by running a request there is no query variable we receive an error and all tests are not done, because there is no json in response.
+To receive status code test executed, we can declare resp as global variable and initialize it in test.
+In this case all other test will receive the variable 'resp' and use it, and all set env/collection variables commands, that use resp should be inside tests.

 const resp;